 Who your data may be shared with:

-When taking up casework or policy questions on your behalf, it may be necessary for Sarah Olney MP and her office to share the personal data you provide with government departments, local authorities and other public bodies.
+When taking up casework or policy questions on your behalf, it may be necessary for Sarah Olney and her office to share the personal data you provide with government departments, local authorities and other public bodies.
 Sarah Olney MP will only share as much information as is necessary to take your case forward.

-Other than in the circumstances above, Sarah Olney MP will not share your personal data with other organisations or individuals without your explicit consent.
+Other than in the circumstances above, Sarah Olney will not share your personal data with other organisations or individuals without your explicit consent.

 How long your data will be kept:

-Sarah Olney MP and her office will only keep your personal information for as long as it is necessary to fulfil the purposes described in this policy.
-Unless you request otherwise, Sarah Olney MP and her office will retain your data for up to five years after your case has been closed in case you get in touch again.
+Sarah Olney and her office will only keep your personal information for as long as it is necessary to fulfil the purposes described in this policy.
+Unless you request otherwise, Sarah Olney and her office will retain your data for up to five years after your case has been closed in case you get in touch again.